huangli712/ACTest/docs/src/man/param.md

 *A comprehensive dictionary about parameters.*

-In this part, we will provide brief explanations of the control parameters of the ACTest toolkit.
+In this part, we will provide detailed explanations of the control parameters of the ACTest toolkit.
 As mentioned before, the **act.toml** file contains two sections: **[Test]** and **[Solver]**.
 The parameters described here are specific to the **[Test]** section.
 They are primarily used for setting generation rules for the spectral functions and Green's functions.
 However, the parameters within the **[Solver]** section will be transferred to the ACFlow toolkit for configuring the analytic continuation methods.
 They will be explained in the documentation of the ACFlow toolkit.

 ## Contents